The Benefits of Sacral Neuromodulation

 Risk and Considerations

 As with any surgical procedure, no matter how minor, there are some associated risks, most of which revolve around pain and infection.
 Each of these can be minimized by employing a highly skilled and experienced surgeon and following post-op instructions closely.
 In addition to the surgical risk, there is an uncommon risk that the stimulator does not function correctly, which requires replacement and/or removal.
-Also rare is when the stimulator does not offer as much relief as the trial, though this is often solved with programing the device.
+Also rare is when the stimulator does not offer as much relief as the trial, though this is often solved with programming the device.

 The stimulator can last up to 15 years, depending on the setting.
 At this point, the battery can be easily replaced in a minor follow-up surgical procedure.
 Rechargeable batteries require a simple charge every few months.